top of page

 Three Hacks to Make Your Travels More Seamless

-If you follow my blog, you might know that I used to move around airports like a track and field athlete.
-I strongly disliked waiting at airports and would always end up having to rush through security and to the gate.
+If you follow my blog, you might know that I used to sprint around airports like a track and field athlete.
+I strongly disliked waiting at airports and would end up having to rush through security and to the gate.
 Yes, I was that person literally running to catch flights.

 And it wasn’t uncommon for me to miss flights (and act all salty because sometimes the plane would still be at the gate with the boarding gate closed — the worst!).

-This was my norm, but I’ve learned some hacks to travel seamlessly, and without having to slide into home plate at airport gates (lol).
+This was my norm, but I’ve learned some hacks to travel seamlessly and without having to slide into home plate at airport gates (lol).
 Here they are:

-Hack 1: Early Check-in
+Hack 1: Early Check-in - Check in early!

-Note: Some airlines require you to download or print your boarding pass in advance.
-Otherwise, they charge a fee to print your boarding pass at the airport.
+Note: Certain airlines require you to download or print your boarding pass(es) prior to arriving at the airport.
+Otherwise, they charge you a fee to print your boarding pass(es) at the airport.
 I experienced this especially with certain airlines abroad (outside of the US).

 Hack 2: TSA PreCheck